-- MA “Marque d’Acheteur” aka ‘Buyer’s Own Brand’ A large retail or restaurant that buys a finished wine and sells it under their own private label.
-If you’ve ever seen a supermarket have their own brand or a fashion brand, this is probably MA.
+- MA “Marque d’Acheteur” aka ‘Buyer’s Own Brand’ is a large retailer or restaurant that buys a finished wine and sells it under their private label.
+If you’ve ever seen a supermarket have their brand or a fashion brand, this is probably MA.

 - ND “Négociant Distributeur” A buyer who labels and distributes Champagne that they neither grew nor produced.

 Cooperatives are in specific villages in Champagne and make a cuvée with multiple growers in the same region (btw, Nicolas Feuillatte, aka “Nicky Foo,” is the largest cooperative in Champagne!).